-On the other hand, fuses which we normally use in our houses are built to thermally burn in order to break the circuit.
+On the other hand, fuses which we normally use in our houses are built to thermally burn to break the circuit.
 The burning time decreases as the current flow increases which is very beneficial.
-In case of short circuit where a large flow of current is involved, the fuse will burn far quicker than the tripping ability of a circuit breaker.
+In the case of a short circuit, a large flow of current flow through the fuse which burns it far quicker than the tripping ability of a circuit breaker.
 An average fuse will only take 1 or 2 milliseconds to burn.
 This gives fuses an edge over circuit breakers.
-However, fuses do not instantly blow at slight overloads, for example a 15A fuse will not quickly blow at 15.1A or even 16A.
-On slight overloads it may take several seconds to blow.
-Usually a non-delaying fuse will need double amps than its rating to blow instantly.
+However, fuses do not instantly blow at slight overloads, for example, a 15A fuse will not quickly blow at 15.1A or even 16A.
+On slight overloads, it may take several seconds to blow.
+Usually, a non-delaying fuse will need double amps than its rating to blow instantly.

 Winner: Circuit Breaker wins here.

 Fuses do not have moving parts therefore they do not fail while the most fearsome issue with a circuit breaker is the possibility of failures.
-Although it is very rare but still sometimes circuit breakers fail to break circuit due to jamming of internal mechanical parts.
-It can result in burning of entire house or building.
+Although it is very rare still sometimes circuit breakers fail to break circuits due to jamming of internal mechanical parts.
+It can result in the burning of an entire house or building.

-Winner: To me I think the main difference between a circuit breaker and fuse is reliability therefore low chance of failure makes Fuse a winner.
+Winner: To me, I think the main difference between a circuit breaker and a fuse is reliability therefore a low chance of failure makes Fuse a winner.